WavyEbuilder/sierra/doc/MLS.rst

 MLS Support
 ===========

 Sierra ships with MLS support enabled out of the box.
-Sierra's MLS model follows the `Bell–LaPadula model <https://en.wikipedia.org/wiki/Bell%E2%80%93LaPadula_model>`_.
+Sierra's MLS model follows the `Bell–LaPadula model <https://en.wikipedia.org/wiki/Bell%E2%80%93LaPadula_model>`_ modified to use the concept of write equality to assist with data integrity.
 4 sensitivity levels are configured as follows:

 - s0: unclassified
 - s1: confidential
 - s2: secret
 - s3: topsecret

-The MLS model follows a read down, write up approach.
+Sierra's MLS model follows a read down, write equal approach.
 MLS is designed to ensure data confidentiality; subjects are prevented from downgrading the classification of their data.
+Integrity is also protected by preventing writing up for subjects, but integrity protection is not the main goal of Sierra's MLS constraints.

 Reading objects
 ---------------